coreBOS/coreBOSDocumentation/user/pages/06.analytics/01.business-questions/item.md

 The column labels are positional.
 That means that if you want to put a label on the fifth column you must set also the first four.

 ## Mermaid Graphs
-A mermaid graph is defined by putting the body of the markdown inside the “Columns” field and the Mermaid graph type in the “Properties” field.
+A mermaid graph is defined by putting the body of the markdown inside the "Columns" field and the Mermaid graph type in the "Properties" field.
 Like this:

 ![](cbmermaid01.png?width=100%)